How Meltdowns Impacted My Life As An Autistic Adult

 What a Meltdown Actually Feels Like

 My body shuts down both physically and mentally.
 When I try to speak to friends or coworkers, I'll halt immediately afterward, thinking for several minutes on end how to respond.
 There's literal resistance to sending or responding to anything while I'm already experiencing sensory overload.
-At this point I'm already at 2-3 energy units and end up not responding at all—just spending time with myself.
+At this point (Using my 1-10energy slider app context in mind) I'm already sitting around 2-3 energy and end up not responding at all—just spending time with myself.

 Majority of the time my meltdowns are completely inaudible to friends and coworkers around me.
 Deep down I'm immensely frustrated.
 I feel an extreme urge to head straight home and let everything out when no one is watching or can hear me.
 The meltdown lasts for the rest of the day once I'm overwhelmed.